 Microsoft’s Azure Cloud platform ensures that law firms can access the technology from anywhere, at any time, on any device while guaranteeing that company data is securely held within the customers chosen Azure region.

 Briana McCrory, Group Marketing Director at BigHand, said: “We are working with our clients to understand their cloud requirements and how we can support them with this, as we evolve our cloud migration strategy.
 Whether our customers are established, international firms or work within smaller regions, our productivity and profitability tools can help them.
-We recognise that the cloud offers data security, is available to staff at all times and enables easy access to new features and functionality.
+We recognize that the cloud offers data security, is available to staff at all times and enables easy access to new features and functionality.

 “Our research shows that many legal companies want to switch to a cloud-based workflow solution, and BigHand, supported by Microsoft technology, is aiming to help them with our legal-specific solutions.”